310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% endbubble %}

 {% bubble Tori curious %}
 But why did Ryuseitai do that?
-Why’d they transport everyone to the mainland on a ship…?
+Why’d they transport everyone to Okinawa’s main island on a ship…?

 We told them that we’ll help them out however we can, so we requested an influential person to get them a ship for this stage…